fasterwp/simplenet/README.md

 You'll see output highlighting issues with PHP files that do not conform to Genesis Sample coding standards.

-Run `composer phpcbf` if you see “phpcbf can fix the x marked sniff violations automatically” in the output of `composer phpcs`.

 ### npm scripts

 Scripts are also provided to help with CSS linting, CSS autoprefixing, and creation of pot language files.
 To use them: